darkmavis1980/itsup/README.md

 - `id` - The ID of the job

+## Roadmap

+- [X] Create basic endpoints for CRUD operations
+- [ ] Create CLI to handle installation/migrations
+- [ ] Create UI to see logs

 ## Resources

 - [Build a REST API with Node.js, Express, and MySQL](https://blog.logrocket.com/build-rest-api-node-express-mysql/)